-We get it lit again and this time we put a hand over the carburetor’s mouth to create more vacuum in an attempt to help pull through any crud or crust within the jets of the carb.
+We get the Land Cruisers F-Series engine started again and this time we put a hand over the carburetor mouth to create more vacuum in an attempt to help pull through any crud or crust within the jets of the carb.
 We start it again to continue with the heating process.
 We can hear cylinder No.4 popping at the exhaust note, but we continue in attempt to get the oil to operating temperature and hope that No.4’s rings will loosen up.
 Once we get it to temp, we shut it down.
 The engine was popping and vacuum leaks are all over, but we have the “feeling” this engine will get a little extension on life.
 But this by no means a call for a Weber!
 Weber is for grilling with Franks Red Hot!

 How do we get heat in the cold?

 No.1 looks lean and No.4 looks rich.